 #bullyculture" a solo show of recent work, opens March 11, from 6-8 pm at The Gateway Arts Center, 3901 Rhode Island Ave. in Brentwood, MD.
-The show runs from March 11-April 15, and Kate will be giving a lecture on her work Saturday, April 1st.... time TBA.
+The show runs from March 11-April 15, and Kate will be giving a lecture on her work Saturday, April 1st., at 2 p.m.

 Eric Hope interviewed Kate for East City Art magazine, here.

 In October 2016, Kate was awarded the SECAC Conference Award for Outstanding Artistic Achievement, and was also selected as a Fulbright Specialist for a period of 5 years by the Institute Of International Education, Council for International Exchange of Scholars